-Novel Coronavirus attacks the lungs and causes the patients to suffer from a condition known as Pneumonia, resulting in drop in blood oxygen.
-In severe cases, the blood oxygen may drop to as low as 50%.
-In healthy individuals, the blood oxygen saturation should range between 95%-100%.
+Novel Coronavirus attacks the lungs and causes the patients to suffer from a condition known as Pneumonia, resulting in a drop in blood oxygen.
+In severe cases, blood oxygen may drop to as low as 50%.
+In healthy individuals, blood oxygen saturation should range between 95%-100%.

 If your blood oxygen saturation or SpO2 reading is below 95%, please call your doctor.
 It is also important to note that having a SpO2 reading less than 95% does not mean necessarily you have contracted COVID 19.
 It could be related to other respiratory conditions.
 Hence, do not panic and call your doctor for further advice.

 Can I use them at home or must I visit a doctor?

 Pulse oximeters are available for public purchase without the need for a doctor’s prescription.
 They are simple to use at home.
 Prior to COVID 19 outbreak, it is used as a monitoring tool for people with respiratory or cardiac problems, or those with sleep disorders, such as apnoea or hypopnoea.
 Some athletes may also use them to measure their oxygen levels while exercising.

 Where can I get one and how much is one?

 You can visit online stores or pharmacies to get one over the counter.
 Home use Pulse oximeters are generally quite inexpensive, ranging from S$70 to S$200 from reliable healthcare stores.

 For home use, it is good enough to settle for one which can measure the accuracy of SpO2: 70%-100% with +/- 2%.
 Some may be more expensive if the range of SpO2 measured is wider.
 For the tech lovers, there are also those which come with Bluetooth function to pair with an app to monitor your progress over time.
 It is recommended to choose from a reputable healthcare store and call up for more information if you are unsure of the function.